 Stay with AMA: Book your winter getaway and get our Best Price Guarantee

 WE’VE GOT YOU COVERED

-What you need to know about travel medical insurance—even if you’re just heading to B.C.
+What you need to know about travel medical insurance from AMA Travel*—even if you’re just heading to B.C.

 Before starting a trip across provincial borders, you may want to consider purchasing travel medical insurance to fill in any gaps in health-care coverage.
 Alberta Health Care doesn’t cover all emergency medical expenses within Canada.
 Prescription drugs, non-emergency eye care, ambulances or transport back to Alberta are among the services that aren’t covered.
 For example, an air ambulance ride from Vancouver Island to Alberta will cost you about $25,000.